marshmallow-code/apispec/docs/writing_plugins.rst

 The ``init_spec`` Method
 ------------------------

 `BasePlugin` has an `init_spec` method that `APISpec` calls on each plugin at initialization with the spec object itself as parameter.
-It is no-op by default, but a plugin may override it to access and store useful information from the spec object.
+It is no-op by default, but a plugin may override it to access and store useful information on the spec object.

-A typical use case is conditional code depending on the OpenAPI version, which is stored as ``openapi_version`` attribute of the spec object.
+A typical use case is conditional code depending on the OpenAPI version, which is stored as ``openapi_version`` on the `spec` object.
 See source code for `apispec.ext.marshmallow.MarshmallowPlugin </_modules/apispec/ext/marshmallow.html>`_ for an example.

-Note that the OpenAPI version is stored in the spec object as an `apispec.utils.OpenAPIVersion`.
-An ``OpenAPIVersion`` instance provides the version as string as well as shortcuts to version digits.

 Example: Docstring-parsing Plugin
 ---------------------------------